WillForEternity/PerClassLoRA--RA8D1/README.md

 This project delivers a real-time temporal hand gesture recognition system optimized for the Renesas RA8D1 microcontroller.
 It features a custom-built Temporal Convolutional Network (TCN) designed to operate within a strict 1MB SRAM memory constraint, demonstrating the successful deployment of advanced machine learning on a resource-constrained embedded platform.

-The system is fully functional, having resolved critical data pipeline discrepancies between training and inference environments to achieve high accuracy and stable performance in real-world conditions.
+The system is now fully functional and robust.
+After a rigorous debugging process that resolved critical bugs in the C-based Adam optimizer and the server's model-loading lifecycle, the entire pipeline—from data collection to training and real-time inference—operates with high accuracy and stability.

 ## 2. Getting Started